The Aegean treasure

 Mandraki

-The most popular beach of the island is the organized beach of Mandraki.
-A small bay with golden sand and shallow water perfect for water sport lovers.
+The most popular beach on the island, Mandraki is a well-organized beach set in a small bay with golden sand and shallow waters—ideal for water sports enthusiasts.

 Beaches